-- Student must be a US citizen or permanent resident of the US. - Student must currently be in years 1-2 of their PhD program. - Student must be in good standing at the University of Georgia, i.e. not on academic probation. - Student must be on track with respect to deadlines, especially committee meetings and timing of written and oral exams (Departmental Graduate Affairs Committees may extend deadlines upon student petition). - Student must be currently enrolled as a PhD graduate student, performing genetics research in a trainer's lab.
-Trainers: www.genetics.uga.edu/nih-training-grant-faculty - Student must be willing to commit to all the training requirements of the T32 training grant.
-The requirements are listed on the training program website: https://gene.franklin.uga.edu/nih-training-grant - Student's advisor(s) must commit to attending mentor training if they have not already done so.
+- Student must be a US citizen or permanent resident of the US. - Student must be in good standing at the University of Georgia, i.e., not on academic probation. - Student must be on track with respect to deadlines, especially committee meetings and timing of written and oral exams (Departmental Graduate Affairs Committees may extend deadlines upon student petition). - Student must be currently enrolled as a PhD graduate student, performing genetics research in a trainer's lab.
+See the list of faculty trainers here. - Student must currently be in years 1-3 of their PhD program.
+All NIH-funded traineeships are awarded to students who apply during years 1-2, and in exceptional cases a student in year 3 may be awarded a traineeship funded by a UGA matching slot. - Student must be willing to commit to all the training requirements of the training program. - Student's advisor must commit to taking mentor training if they have not already done so.

-Complete applications must be received by May 10, 2022 at 5pm to be considered.
+Complete applications must be received by March 17, 2025 at 5pm to be considered.

 Student applicants should submit the following by email to Susan White (whites@uga.edu).
+Your application must be formatted in NIH style, with 11 point Arial font and 0.5 inch margins.